Darren Till

-Darren Jake Till (born 24 December 1992) is an English professional mixed martial artist and former Muay Thai fighter.
+Darren Till (born 24 December 1992) is an English professional mixed martial artist, former Muay Thai fighter, and professional boxer.
+As a boxer, he is the current MFB bridgerweight champion.
+Born in Liverpool, Till started his Muay Thai training at the age of 12 and turned professional three years later, before transitioning to MMA.
 He competed in the Ultimate Fighting Championship (UFC), where he fought in both the welterweight and middleweight divisions, and challenged for the UFC Welterweight Championship in September 2018.
+He made his boxing debut in January 2025.

 Early life

 Till was born in Liverpool, where he would frequently get into altercations.
 He began training in Muay Thai at the age of 12.
 He dropped out of high school at the age of 14 to focus on the sport, turning professional a year later and beginning to train in MMA with Team Kaobon at the age of 17.
 During his teenage years, he would live in different places such as his gym and relatives' houses after an incident he had with his mother which got him kicked out of the family home.
 In August 2012, he was stabbed twice in the back after confronting a large group of men at a party.
-The knife missed his main artery by 1 mm, with doctors calling him lucky to be alive.
+The knife missed his main artery by one mm, with doctors calling him lucky to be alive.

 Following the incident, Till's coach Colin Heron advised him to move to Brazil to train with a former Team Kaobon coach to avoid troubles in his hometown.
 He subsequently joined Astra Fight Team in Balneário Camboriú, despite being unable to speak Portuguese and with minimal knowledge of grappling.
 While he planned to spend six months in South America, he stayed for three and a half years and welcomed a daughter with his girlfriend in Brazil.
 In late 2016, he returned to England to be reunited with Heron at Team Kaobon.
 His daughter and then-girlfriend remained in Brazil; in 2018, he revealed he had not seen his daughter for over a year.